-Mr. Godin published a book seven years ago called “The Dip.”
+Mr. Godin published a book in 2007 called “The Dip.”
 Its subtitle is, “A little book that teaches you when to quit (and when to stick).”
 Since it’s always around this time of year we hear announcement that Catholic and Christian schools may be closing because of rising costs, declining enrollments, shifting demographics and other reason which may mask faulty or neglected business practices, back then I thought, “I have to read this.”

 The result – the next three Marketing Matters will apply three of the main points of the book to our schools.
 This week, “The Biggest Mistake They Made in School.”

 (Warning: the following statement may not be suitable for some educators.
 It has been reprinted here with permission from the author.
 However, if you’d like to be challenged, please read on…)